How do I apply to UCAELI?

 - Vehicle Registration

 The fee for parking at UCONN changes each semester.
-The Parking Services office is located in the Central Stores Warehouse (WARE) in square C-13 on the campus map.
+The Parking Services office has relocated from the Central Warehouse (orange) to the Facilities Operations Building (green) next door.
+Please click here for exact location details.

 For more information or for a parking map please visit Parking Services.